lban2049/react/packages/react/.aigne/doc-smith/docs/hooks-state.md

   );
 }
 ```
-In this example, `useState(0)` initializes the `count` state variable to `0`.
-When the user clicks the button, `setCount(count + 1)` is called, which updates the state and causes the component to re-render with the new count value.

 ## useReducer

-`useReducer` is an alternative to `useState` for managing more complex state logic.
-It is particularly useful when you have multiple sub-values or when the next state depends on the previous one.
-It follows the Redux pattern of using a reducer function to manage state transitions.
+`useReducer` is an alternative to `useState` that is better suited for managing complex state logic involving multiple sub-values or when the next state depends on the previous one.
+It follows a pattern similar to Redux.

-### Signature
+### API Reference

 ```javascript
 const [state, dispatch] = useReducer(reducer, initialArg, init?);